Dartmouth-CS50-Fall2021-Prioleau/tse-alansun17904/querier/IMPLEMENTATION.md

+Implementation Spec TODO:
+- Specific Function Prototypes
+  - Brief description of what it does
+- List of helper functions

 # Functions to-Write
 Here contains a list of functions that need to be written for the querier and a brief description of each one.